 Excess death = Actual Deaths – Forecasted death without COVID

-will be estimated by forecasting the daily crude rate (1) by month before COVID-19, estimating the expected death without the pandemic, and subtracting the observed deaths to the forecasted ones (2).
+is estimated by forecasting the daily crude rate (1) by month before COVID-19, estimating the expected death without the pandemic, and subtracting the observed deaths to the forecasted ones (2).

 Plot 1.
 Comparison of the Actual Monthly death and the monthly crude rate in the US from 2015 to May 2023